Shopping Cart

 Heel pain

-Plantar fasciitis is a condition characterized by inflammation of the thick band of tissue that runs along the bottom of your foot from the heel to the toes.
-Although it can be a painful condition, most patients can get better with a few simple treatments.
+Plantar fasciitis is a common foot condition that involves inflammation of the plantar fascia, a thick tissue that extends from the heel to the toes.
+This inflammation can cause pain and discomfort.
+However, the good news is that most patients can find relief with a few simple and effective treatments.

 If your symptoms persist, you should see your healthcare provider.
 In most cases, a conservative treatment plan will provide you with relief and lead to a return to normal activity.